-Each summer, hundreds of high school seniors, juniors, and sophomores attend a Harvard Summer School program for High School students.
-Students live in Harvard Yard or commute, take Harvard courses, and engage in college prep activities, sports, dances, college visits and trips to Boston and New England.
+Each summer, hundreds of high school sophomores, juniors, and seniors attend a Summer High School Program at Harvard.
+Students live in Harvard Yard, commute, or take online courses.
+In addition to Harvard courses, students engage in college prep activities, sports, dances, college visits and trips to Boston and New England.

 Experience college academics and campus life at Harvard this summer.
 In Harvard Summer School’s programs for high school students, you’ll gain the knowledge, confidence, and skills to help you prepare for college.